ianthehenry/basilica/README.md

 ### Code

-Codes are resources that exist and are referred to elsewhere in the documentation, but they will never be transmitted via JSON, so it doesn't make sense to show their format.
-You will always treat them as simple strings.
+Codes are never communicated via JSON, so it doesn't make sense to show their format.
+Publicly, they can be considered strings.
+They happen to currently be hexadecimal strings, but that's an implementation detail that may change.

 ### Token